antoniocordasco/play-test/ReadMe.txt

 A good improvement would be to set up a proper CI pipeline, linked to github, that builds the app, runs the tests and then deploys.

 - Automated testing:
 The system has got some unit tests and some end to end/integration tests.
-They are working correctly, but they are not exhaustive.
+They are working correctly, and they are a good starting point.
+But they are not exhaustive.
 A lot of the logic is not currently covered by the tests.
-In fact there are certain "illegal" situation that are allowed by the system at the moment.
-For example, it is possible to add 13 or more frames to a single player.
-This should not be allowed.
-Now that the basis for the tests is set up, it would be a good idea to write tests for all of these cases and watch them fail.
-It should then be pretty straightforward to add checks in the code so that the tests pass.
-Another problem is that the tests are not stopping the build when there are failures.
+For the system to be production ready, it would need to have better test coverage.

 - Database initialization
 The database is being initialized by node, rather than through an .sql script which is run by docker at startup.
 This is not ideal for many reasons.